 Protect Your Investments with a Solid Lease Agreement

 74.4% of rental properties are owned by individual investors*.
-Whether you have one property or have built a small real estate empire, it’s important to protect your investments by using legally sound lease agreements.
+Whether you have one property or have built a small real estate empire, it’s important to protect your investments by leasing them to tenants using legally sound written lease agreements.

-Landlord tenant law is different in every state.
-As such, it’s important that the lease agreements you use follow the regulations in your local area.
-While starting with an online template can save money, the best way to make sure you have the legal protection you need is to work with a real estate attorney that understands the laws in your state.
+Landlord-tenant law is different in every state.
+As such, it’s important that your lease agreements follow the laws and regulations in the local area.
+Starting with an online template may save money in the short-term, but it leaves you open to liability or unenforceable clauses.
+The best way to make sure you have the necessary legal protection is to work with a law firm that understands the landlord-tenant laws in your state.

-As a LegalShield member, you’ll not only have access to attorney drafted templates, you get an unlimited amount of phone consultation with a local attorney.
+As a LegalShield member, you’ll not only have access to real estate attorney-drafted templates, you get an unlimited amount of phone consultation with a local attorney.